 Trends in debt issuance are an integral factor in evaluating the State's debt levels.
 The State has made and continues to make substantial investment in basic capital infrastructure, particularly in the areas of transportation, educational facilities, and water supply.
-As illustrated in the following graph, total outstanding tax-supported state debt has declined 22.1% over the past five years, from \$2.6 billion in 2017 to \$2.0 billion in 2022.
+As illustrated in the following graph, total outstanding tax-supported state debt increased in 2023, reflecting the larger than normal issuance of severance tax bonds in 2022.